eastskykang/machine-learning-project/README.rst

 If you can not choose 64-bit Ubuntu in VirtualBox, you might have to enable virtualization in your BIOS.

-Once your VM is running, you only need to install git:
+Once your VM is running, open a terminal and install git:

 .. code-block:: shell

     sudo aptitude install git

-(Code blocks in this README show Unix shell commands.)

 After that, please continue with Getting Started for Linux.